ibm-cloud-docs/cloud-infrastructure/data-migration-diy.md

 1. Generate the private-public key by using the command `ssh-keygen -t rsa`
 2. Save the generated keys to `{User’s home directory}/.ssh`
-3. Copy the public key to the destination machine by using the following path: `{user’s home directory}/.ssh/authorized_keys`
+3. Copy the public key to the destination server by using the following path: `{user’s home directory}/.ssh/authorized_keys`

 ### Windows systems
 {: #windows-systems-generate-ssh-keys}

 1. Generate the private-public key by using the command `ssh-keygen -t rsa`
 2. Save the generated keys to `C:\Users\{username}\.ssh`
-3. Copy the public key to the destination machine by using the following path: `C:\Users\{username}\.ssh\authorized_keys`
+3. Copy the public key to the destination server by using the following path: `C:\Users\{username}\.ssh\authorized_keys`

 ## Step 5: Run auto `rsync` script
 {: #step-5-run-rsync-script}